roundware/roundware-server/README.md

 ## MySQL

 Roundware uses MySQL and requires a dedicated database with a dedicated user.

 You may change the database name and account info to fit your needs, but if you do, be sure to change the Roundware config (`/etc/roundware/rw`) and the Django settings (`roundware-server/roundware/settings.py`) to reflect your changes.

 ## Apache

 Apache must be configured to use [mod_wsgi](http://www.modwsgi.org) to host Roundware.
 A default config is included at `roundware-server/files/apache-config-example-wsgi`.
 If manually installing on a clean 12.04 machine, this file can simply be copied to the Apache configuration directory, though there are several changes that should be made to reflect your environment.
-Look for the following lines in the `apache-config-example-wsgi`, and change them to reflect the location to which you've installed Roundware.

 ### Configure Django, the Python framework Roundware uses.

-Reset the Django database by running the resetDb.sh script:

-    user@machine:~/roundware-server/roundware$ sh resetDB.sh
+    (roundware)user@machine:~/roundware-server/roundware$ ./manage.py syncdb

 *Note - this script may prompt for the username and password for your database.
 If you changed these values from the defaults when creating the Roundware DB, the changes must be reflected here.*
 You'll be asked if you want to create a superuser like so: